Chia-Network/bladebit/README.md

 ## Pool Plots
-Pool plots are fully supported and tested against the chia-blockchain implementation.
+Pool plots are fully supported and tested against the chinilla-blockchain implementation.
 The community has also verified that pool plots are working properly and winning proofs with them.

 ## NUMA systems
 Memory is bound on interleaved mode for NUMA systems which currently gives the best performance on systems with several nodes.
 This is the default behavior on NUMA systems, it can be disabled with with the `-m or --no-numa` switch.